vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/070/05_yaddyAva_indra.md

 If a 100 Heavens o indra,
 as also a 100 Earths could be yours,
 O vajrin, a 1000 suns were not equal to you
-even as you were born, nor were world-hemispheres
+even as you were born, nor were world-hemispheres.

+shleSha in aShTa- indicating holy numbers 100+8; 1000+8 though in terms of semantics I believe it is the modal verb from root ash
 </details>